kubernetes/website/content/en/docs/concepts/scheduling-eviction/topology-spread-constraints.md

     `minDomains`, this value has no effect on scheduling.
   - If you do not specify `minDomains`, the constraint behaves as if `minDomains` is 1.

 - **topologyKey** is the key of [node labels](#node-labels).
-If two Nodes are labelled with this key and have identical values for that label, the scheduler treats both Nodes as being in the same topology.
-The scheduler tries to place a balanced number of Pods into each topology domain.
+Nodes that have a label with this key and identical values are considered to be in the same topology.
+	We consider each <key, value> as a "bucket", and try to put balanced number of pods into each bucket.
+	We define a domain as a particular instance of a topology.
+	Also, we define an eligible domain as a domain whose nodes meet the requirements of nodeAffinityPolicy and nodeTaintsPolicy.

 - **whenUnsatisfiable** indicates how to deal with a Pod if it doesn't satisfy the spread constraint:
   - `DoNotSchedule` (default) tells the scheduler not to schedule it.